unsw-restech/unsw-restech.github.io/docs/software/installing_software.md

 !!! warning
     Do not try to run system commands as a user.
 These include: apt-get install, yum install, su, or sudo.

-As detailed in [Environment Modules](./environment_modules), software already installed by HPC staff is listed with:
+You can see the list of software applications already installed on Katana using the [Environment Module](./environment_modules) command:

 ``` bash
    module avail